 This unconvectional medical intervention saved my life.

 After a long struggle with HG, my husband snapped this photo minutes after I gave birth to our 2nd son.
 The tears of relief and joy.
 Would I do it again?
-In a heartbeat, the pain and discomfort of HG, are nothing in comparison to the joy, love and laughter my boys have brought into our lives.
+In a heartbeat, the pain and discomfort of HG, are nothing in comparison to the joy, love and laughter my sons have brought into my lives.

 Powered by Facebook Comments